mbellabah/mbellabah.github.io/src/content/posts/nozick.md

 In light of the aforementioned assertions, the Chamberlain example can be made unambiguous.
 I’ll describe one way of doing so.
 For the purpose of the narrative, suppose that Wilt Chamberlain owns the land on which he’s also paid to play basketball.
 Further suppose that said land rests upon an oil reserve, and that all other land is similarly held in private.
 If it were put to a vote, we might observe that those in the community strongly prefer extracting the oil to watching basketball.
 Therefore, Wilt Chamberlain using the land to play basketball runs contrary to these interests, and so according to assertion 3, imposes an opportunity cost on the game’s attendees (those belonging the community).
 As a result, the 25 cents, which is merely the assessed value of watching Wilt Chamberlain play basketball, contains an increment which properly belongs to society on account of his private appropriation of common rents.
 (In fact, the opportunity cost might very well exceed the 25 cents, in which case, Wilt Chamberlain pays the attendees).
 This, I believe, is the particular injustice which makes me and others hesitant to laud $$\alpha$$ and $$D_2$$ just.
 An acknowledgment of this land question, and an invocation of the third principle of the entitlement theory, justice in rectification (possibly via a tax on the value of land returned back to society), would strengthen the persuasiveness of Nozick’s Chamberlain example and entitlement theory.

 ## Conclusion
 This concludes two of Nozick’s argument against the redistributive state and my appurtenant thoughts.
 My conclusions are a refutation of Nozick only to the extent that they draw attention to some errors made in omission.
-With the appropriate revisions, some of which I’ve made suggestions for, Nozick’s two arguments---that redistribution violates the rights of the individual, and that just executions inevitably lead to just distributions---against the redistributive state will be strengthened.
+With the appropriate revisions, some of which I’ve made suggestions for, Nozick’s two arguments--that redistribution violates the rights of the individual, and that just executions inevitably lead to just distributions--against the redistributive state will be strengthened.

 [^1]: Robert Nozick 1974: Anarchy, State, and Utopia.
 New York: Basic Books: ix (Preface)
 [^2]: Ibid., p.
 151